neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 The special code "services" in the top row can be used to generate cells containing icons for the station services.
 So far only accessibility is implemented.

+The special code "timezone" in the top row will generate a column with codes for the timezones of the stations.
+Strongly recommended for any train which crosses two timezones.

 The special code "ardp" generates cells containing "Ar" and "Dp", or blank *not implemented

 Multiple trains can be listed in a single cell, separated by slashes, such as 314/304. *not yet